CONTENTS

 D. Harrison: — MLA Burki.

-Thank you, Mr. Chair.
-In the government’s own Building the Workforce for a
+Chair.
+In the government’s own Building the Workforce for a Growing Economy:

-Growing Economy: The Saskatchewan Labour Market Strategy, essential skills
+The Saskatchewan Labour Market Strategy, essential skills were highlighted

-were highlighted as crucial to supporting skills for the tourism sector,
+as crucial to supporting skills for the tourism sector, Indigenous learner, and

-which sector and learners these cuts will be impacted?
-And what work has the
+and learners these cuts will be impacted?
+And what work has the ministry done

-ministry done to evaluate the total impact on employment growth, learners’
+to evaluate the total impact on employment growth, learners’ support in this,

 Drew Wilby: